National Digital Library of India: NDLI Club

-Like other digital libraries worldwide, NDLI faces the challenge of increasing awareness and adoption of its platform.
-To address this, several initiatives have been undertaken with the assistance of the Government of India, including the NDLI club.
+To address awareness and adoption of its platform, several initiatives have been undertaken with the assistance of the Government of India, including the NDLI club.

-In 2020, the Indian government launched the National Education Policy (NEP 2020), and NDLI used this as an opportunity to promote the platform and help educational institutions adopt key recommendations outlined in NEP 2020, such as the establishment of topic-centres and project-based clubs designed to nurture students' interests and talents through supplementary enrichment material, guidance, and support.
+In 2020, the Indian government launched the National Education Policy (NEP 2020), and NDLI aligned its services with recommendations in NEP 2020.
+These include the establishment of topic-centers and project-based clubs designed to nurture students' interests and talents through supplementary enrichment material, guidance, and support.

 NDLI launched the NDLI Club in March 2021 as a digital initiative that provides a platform for institutions to establish activity-based clubs where students can engage in various learning activities using content from the NDLI repository.
-The NDLI Club platform enables institutions to create events, upload reports, maintain event logs, automatically generate certificates, and build networks to exchange resources.

-NDLI launched the NDLI Club in March 2021 as a digital initiative that provides a platform for institutions to establish activity-based clubs where students can engage in various learning activities using content from the NDLI repository.
-The NDLI Club platform enables institutions to create events, upload reports, maintain event logs, automatically generate certificates, and build networks to exchange resources.
+The platform supports event management, reporting, and certificate generation for participating institutions.

-As of July 2024, over 5,800 institutions have established clubs using the NDLI Club platform, bringing together nearly 1.7 million members from different regions of India.
-The primary objective of the NDLI Club is to promote NDLI awareness among students and teachers through activity-based learning, offering NDLI as a resource and service.
+As of July 2024, over 5,800 institutions have established clubs through the NDLI Club platform, involving nearly 1.7 million members from different regions across India.
+The stated objective of the NDLI Club is to promote NDLI awareness among students and teachers through activity-based learning, offering NDLI as a resource and service.

 Institutional Digital Repository (IDR)

-The National Digital Library of India (NDLI) provides Institutional Digital Repository (IDR) services to academic institutions across India.
-To date, NDLI has facilitated the establishment of more than 150 IDRs, enhancing the digital infrastructure of these institutions.
+NDLI provides Institutional Digital Repository (IDR) services to academic institutions.
+To date, NDLI has facilitated the establishment of more than 150 IDRs.

 Digital Preservation Centre (DPC)

 NDLI set up its own Digital Preservation Centre at Salt Lake in 2019.
-Initially, the contents of "Presidency Alumni Association" were digitised there and integrated into NDLI.
+Initially, the contents of the Presidency Alumni Association were digitized and integrated into NDLI.
 This features content such as: